 |For both the Shettles method and Dr. Whelan's method, reading the books so you understand the steps involved in order to conceive a child of the desired sex.|

-Keep in mind, that these methods are not guaranteeing that you will have a boy.
-Dr Shettles method claims a 80-90% success rate and Whelan’s method has a claimed success rate of 65% when trying to conceive a boy baby.
+Keep in mind, these methods are not guaranteeing that you will have a boy.
+Dr. Shettles method claims an 80-90% success rate and Whelan's method has a claimed success rate of 65% when trying to conceive a boy baby.
 All the methods appear to do is increase your chances of having a boy so try the one that seems the best to you.